jfbilodeau/MagnusLiber/README.md

 - [Rust](./rust/README.md)

 ## Suggested prompts

+The following prompts can be used to demonstrates different aspect of Azure OpenAI chat completion.

+- Demonstrate the use of the `system` message by using the following prompts:
+    - `Who are you?`
+    - `What can you do?`

+- Demonstrate conversation state by using the following prompts in sequence:
-`Who was the first emperor?`
+    - `Who was the first emperor?`
-followed by
-`Who followed him?`
+    - `Who followed him?`

-to demonstrate converstion state
+- Demonstrate optional counting by using the following prompt:

-`Who were the five great emperors?`
+    - `Who were the five great emperors?`

-`Who are you?`
-`What can you do?`
+- Demonstrate the `max_token` parameter by reducing it from `1500` to `150` and re-run the above prompt.
+The answer will exceen the value of `max_token` and will be truncated.

+- Demonstrate the ability of OpenAI to understand different languages:
-`What does your name mean?`
+    - `What does your name mean?`

-Demonstrate support for multiple languages:
-`Quis fuit primus Romanorum imperator?` ('Who was the first Roman Emperor' in Latin)
+    - `Quis fuit primus Romanorum imperator?` ('Who was the first Roman Emperor' in Latin)

-To get a answer in Latin, try:
+- To get a answer in Latin, try:
-`Quis es tu?` (Who are you?)
+    - `Quis es tu?` (Who are you?)

+- Finally, type `exit` or `quit` to terminal the demo. `CTRL+C` works as well.